ray-project/ray/doc/source/data/custom-datasource.rst

 To support reading, we implement :meth:`create_reader() <ray.data.Datasource.create_reader>`, returning a :class:`~ray.data.Datasource.Reader` implementation for
 MongoDB.
 This ``Reader`` creates a list of :class:`~ray.data.ReadTask` for the given list of MongDB queries.
-Each :class:`~ray.data.ReadTask` will return a list of blocks when called, and the :class:`~ray.data.ReadTask` are executed in remote workers to parallelize the execution.
+Each :class:`~ray.data.ReadTask` will return a list of blocks when called, and the :class:`~ray.data.ReadTask`s are executed in remote workers to parallelize the execution.

 First, let's handle a single MongDB query, as this is the execution unit in :class:`~ray.data.ReadTask`.
 We need to connect to MongDB, execute the query against it,